snedelkoski/multi-source-observability-dataset/README.md

 You may find details of this dataset from the original paper:

-*Sasho Nedelkoski, Jasmin Bogatinovski, Ajay Kumar Mandapati, Soeren Becker, Jorge Cardoso, Odej Kao, "Multi-Source Distributed System Data for AI-powered Analytics".* [link very soon]
+*Sasho Nedelkoski, Jasmin Bogatinovski, Ajay Kumar Mandapati, Soeren Becker, Jorge Cardoso, Odej Kao, "Multi-Source Distributed System Data for AI-powered Analytics".*

+@inproceedings{nedelkoski2020multi,
+  title={Multi-source Distributed System Data for AI-Powered Analytics}, author={Nedelkoski, Sasho and Bogatinovski, Jasmin and Mandapati, Ajay Kumar and Becker, Soeren and Cardoso, Jorge and Kao, Odej}, booktitle={European Conference on Service-Oriented and Cloud Computing}, pages={161--176}, year={2020}, organization={Springer}
+}

 <b>If you use the data, implementation, or any details of the paper, please cite!</b>